All Products

 Document Center

-:Identify and resolve the issue of missing IP addresses on CentOS 7 and Windows instances
+:Check and fix the missing IP address issue on CentOS 7 and Windows instances

 Cause

-The first time you start an ECS instance, the system uses Dynamic Host Configuration Protocol (DHCP) to automatically assign IP addresses to elastic network interfaces (ENIs) and obtains the expiration time of the IP address lease.
-The dhclient process of the Linux operating system and the DHCP Client service of the Windows operating system periodically update the lease expiration time to the DHCP server to ensure the availability of the IP addresses on the instance.
-However, instances created from specific CentOS 7 images may clear the dhclient process, and the DHCP Client service of the Windows Server operating system has known issues.
-This causes the ECS instance to be unable to automatically update the renewal expiration time for its IP addresses.
-When the lease of the IP addresses expires after the first renewal, the private IP addresses of the instance are released, causing the instance to lose network connectivity.
+When an ECS instance first starts, the system uses the Dynamic Host Configuration Protocol (DHCP) to automatically assign an IP address to the Elastic Network Interface (ENI) and obtains a lease with an expiration time.
+Under normal conditions, the dhclient process in Linux and the DHCP Client service in Windows periodically renew the lease with the DHCP server to ensure the IP address remains available.
+However, instances created from some CentOS 7 images (see the Scope section) might unexpectedly terminate the dhclient process.
+The DHCP Client service in Windows Server also has known issues.
+As a result, the instance cannot automatically renew its IP address lease.
+When the lease expires, the instance's private IP address is released, causing a network connection failure.

-The preceding issue may occur on ECS instances that meet the following requirements and automatically assign IP addresses to ENIs by using DHCP.
-You can resolve the issue as described in this topic.
-If your ECS instance is configured with a static IP address, you do not need to handle the issue.
+This issue affects ECS instances that meet the following conditions and use DHCP to automatically assign IP addresses to their ENIs.
+You can fix the issue by following the instructions in this topic.
+If your ECS instance uses a static IP address, you do not need to take any action.

-• ECS instances created from the following CentOS 7 public images before May 31, 2018 and not restarted after November 15, 2018:
+• Instances created from the following CentOS 7 public images before May 31, 2018, and not restarted after November 15, 2018.

 • centos_7_04_64_20G_alibase_20180419.vhd